Skip to main content

 Fieldstown 110 kV Substation - Strategic Infrastructure Development

-The proposed Fieldstown 110 kV Substation has been designated a Strategic Infrastructure Development (SID).
+The Fieldstown 110 kV Substation has been designated a Strategic Infrastructure Development (SID).

 We have also created a project brochure which you can download here